xmi1an/portfolio/docs/data-structure/Practical-16.md

 sidebar_position: 16
 ---

-#### 15. Write a c program for implementing a circular queue and its operation.
+#### 16. Write a c program for implementing a Singly linked list and its operation.

 ```c
 #include <stdio.h>